Young Employee-Owners Have the Most to Gain

 Many young professionals feel the pressure to change jobs often to advance their careers.
 Staying too long at one workplace can be viewed as stunting your professional growth and income.

 Employee-owned companies are different because they provide a stable job environment that rewards tenure.
 There are more opportunities for skill-building, professional development, and career growth than at traditional companies.
-Employee-owned companies value mangers who understand the unique model, so they’re more likely to promote from within.
+Employee-owned companies value managers who understand the unique model, so they’re more likely to promote from within.
 For young workers, employee ownership is an opportunity to experience personal and professional growth without jumping from job to job.

 Studies show that employee-owners tend to stay at a job longer than their peers at traditionally structured companies.
 The stability that comes with employee ownership means that younger employees can experience upward mobility while staying in one place.
 They can build long-term relationships with coworkers and customers and grow with their company, accumulating knowledge, experience, and equity.